bishwenduk029/network/README.md

-# network
+# network_vis
 A react component to visualise a graph of nodes and edges for the given data.
 It is based on vis.js library.
+Currently, only string nodes are supported.

 ## Installation

-To install this Component, run `yarn add network` or `npm install network`., Don't forget to install vis.js by running `yarn add vis`.
+To install this Component, run `yarn add network_vis` or `npm install network_vis`., Don't forget to install vis.js by running `yarn add vis`.

 ## Usage